Table of Contents

 It will help you immensely if you set goals based on these KPIs.
 For example, if you set a goal of doubling your monthly organic traffic, it will become quite easier for you and your team to monitor your progress.

 An editorial calendar tracks what happens when.
-It is crucial in ensuring that the right content gets published before the deadline.
+It is crucial to ensure that the right content gets published before the deadline.
 It also helps run the editorial workflow by constantly guiding the content team about their daily tasks.

 While creating an editorial calendar, it is important to take everyone’s opinions into account as it will affect how accurately it will be followed.
 Be mindful of scheduling posts based on your team’s capabilities, strengths, and requirements.